Whales and dolphins

 - Because of their inshore habitat they are particularly susceptible to intake of pollutants.
 6

-- The only available information on numbers of Indo-Pacific humpback dolphins (not actual population estimates) sighted during aerial surveys, suggests the population is probably declining.7
+- The only available information on numbers of Australian humpback dolphins (not actual population estimates) sighted during aerial surveys, suggests the population is probably declining.7

 Continuing research and changes in public attitudes has lead to legislation changes in the protection of Australia's cetaceans.
 All cetaceans are protected under state and Commonwealth legislation.
 The Environment Protection and Biodiversity Conservation Act 1999 establishes the Australian Whale Sanctuary and gives high level protection to whales and dolphins within Australian waters.
 8

 Under Commonwealth Law, whaling within 200 miles of Australia's coastline is banned.
 State and territory governments are responsible for conservation and protection of whales in coastal waters (out to the three nautical mile limit).
 This includes responding to stranded and entangled whales and managing whale watching activities.
 9